Aritro-Santra/segmentation-of-exhudates-and-microaneurysms-from-DR-images/README.md

    - Implements a U-Net-based segmentation model for detecting:
      - **Exudates**
      - **Microaneurysms**
-   - Designed for medical image analysis, particularly in identifying features in retinal scans.
+   - Designed for medical image analysis, particularly in identifying features in fundus images.

 ---